Dustyroom/ai-toolbox-doc/index.md

   - image_path: /assets/images/landing/landing_quotation_2.svg
     alt: "quotation"
     title: "The support from the authors is really really good and for that alone I give asset five stars."
     excerpt: — Asset Store User
   - image_path: /assets/images/landing/landing_quotation_2.svg
     alt: "quotation"
-    title: "The most impressive aspect is how questions raised in the Discord community evolve into new features.
-With user feedback shaping its development, we've seen the integration of different AI sources like Google Bard, and the inclusion of the new Extended Context models such as GPT-3.5 16k.
-This real-time evolution is a testament to the asset's commitment to innovation and user-centricity."
-    excerpt: — Asset Store User
-  - image_path: /assets/images/landing/landing_quotation_2.svg
-    alt: "quotation"